stenbror/PythonCoreNative/README.md

 # PythonCoreNative

-This is a test of a modern C++ based Python parser.
-Just started, but parser is soon implemented, Tokenizer next and UnitTests.
+This is the start of a complete Python interpreter, written from scratch in modern C++ 17 and as first step will implement a complete Roslyn like parser for Python 3.10 grammar.

 Open project in Visual Studo Code and open terminal.

 To build: